Showing posts with label family. Show all posts

 She smiled at me as she eyed me up and down.
 I guess I passed inspection or maybe I failed because she immediately took me under her wing.
 I thought it was only because she was dating my brother, but opportunities like that don’t come often, so I just played it cool and went along for the ride.
 Whatever the reason she had for befriending me didn’t matter to me.
 I was just a kid, but the road I walked on with Lynne gave me an education I’ll never forget.

 Shortly after meeting Lynne, my brother told her to NEVER give me any drugs.
 NOT EVER!!!
 At 14, I was already experimenting with most illegal substances, but the availability seemed to widen immensely as soon as she came into my life.
-Although she never gave me any hard drugs and didn't do any herself, being in her inner circle gave me the contacts to get anything I wanted.
+Although she never gave me any hard drugs and didn't do any herself in my presence, being in her inner circle gave me the contacts to get anything I wanted.
 She and I would occasionally smoke a joint together, but that was more a social thing to do than it was to get high.
 Smoking dope for me was never really any big deal…it was just something everyone did.
 Adults had their cocktails as a social lubricant and the younger generation smoked weed.
 From where I stood, everyone appeared to get lubricated somehow!

 When my brother and Lynne broke up, we continued being friends.
 In fact, by that time we spent most of our time together.
 I was blinded by Lynne’s aura, but I doubt if I had seen my role in the grand scheme of things it would have changed anything I did.
 I saw Lynne as my ticket out of Bangor, Maine and so when she suggested leaving, I jumped at the chance.
 She was older than me and was street savvy.
 I felt safe with her and as long as I was with her everything seemed to flow in what appeared to be a positive direction.